-C6.4.1 A donor advocate shall be available to represent allogeneic donors who are minors or who are mentally incapacitated, as those terms are defined by applicable laws.
-C6.4.2Allogeneic donor infectious disease testing shall be performed using licensed donor screening tests approved or cleared by the governmental authority.
-C6.4.3The Apheresis Collection Facility shall comply with B6.4.6 through B6.4.6.8 when primarily responsible for donor screening for transmissible disease.
-C6.4.4 The Apheresis Collection Facility shall comply with B6.4.7 through B6.4.11 when primarily responsible for infectious and non-infectious disease testing of donors.
-C6.4.5 The Apheresis Collection Facility shall comply with B6.4.3, B6.4.4, and B6.4.12 through B6.4.12.4 when primarily responsible for testing for the selection of allogeneic donors.
-C6.4.6 The Apheresis Collection Facility shall confirm that allogeneic donor eligibility, as defined by applicable laws and regulations, is determined by a physician after history, exam, medical record review, and testing before the donor begins the mobilization regimen.
-C6.4.7 Records required for donor eligibility determination shall be in English or translated into English when crossing international borders.
-C6.4.8 Collection of a cellular therapy product from an ineligible allogeneic donor, or from an allogeneic donor for whom donor eligibility determination is incomplete, shall require documentation of urgent medical need that includes the rationale for the selection and documentation of the informed consent of the donor and the recipient.
-C6.4.9 Allogeneic donor eligibility shall be communicated in writing to the Processing Facility.
-C6.5 There shall be policies covering the creation and retention of donor records including at a minimum: C6.5.1 Donor identification including at least name and date of birth.
-C6.5.2 Age, gender, and medical history, and, for allogeneic donors, behavioral history.
-C6.5.3 Consent to donate.
-C6.5.4 Results of laboratory testing.
+- C6.4.1 A donor advocate shall be available to represent allogeneic donors who are minors or who are mentally incapacitated, as those terms are defined by Applicable Law. - C6.4.2 Allogeneic donor infectious disease testing shall be performed using donor screening tests licensed, approved, or cleared by the governmental authority. - C6.4.3 The Apheresis Collection Facility shall comply with B6.4.8 through B6.4.8.8 when primarily responsible for donor screening for transmissible disease. - C6.4.4 The Apheresis Collection Facility shall comply with B6.4.9 through B6.4.13 when primarily responsible for infectious and non-infectious disease testing of donors. - C6.4.5 The Apheresis Collection Facility shall comply with B6.4.4, B6.4.5, B6.4.6, and B6.4.14 through B6.4.14.4 when primarily responsible for testing for the selection of allogeneic donors. - C6.4.6 The Apheresis Collection Facility shall confirm that allogeneic donor eligibility, as defined by Applicable Law, is determined by a physician after history, exam, medical record review, and testing before the donor begins the mobilization regimen. - C6.4.7 Records required for donor eligibility determination shall be in English or translated into English when crossing international borders.

+- C6.4.8 Collection of a cellular therapy product from an ineligible allogeneic donor, or from an allogeneic donor for whom donor eligibility determination is incomplete, shall require documentation of urgent medical need that includes the rationale for the selection and documentation of the informed consent of the donor and the recipient. - C6.4.9 Allogeneic donor eligibility shall be communicated in writing to the Processing Facility. - C6.5 There shall be a policy covering the creation and retention of donor records including at a minimum: - C6.5.1 Allogeneic donor eligibility determination, including the name of the responsible person who made the determination and the date of the determination. - C6.5.2 Donor identification including at least name and date of birth. - C6.5.3 Age, gender, and medical history, and, for allogeneic donors, behavioral history. - C6.5.4 Consent to donate. - C6.5.5 Results of laboratory testing.